Interactions-Nexus/Nexus-Wiki/private.md

 system/stop=<password>
 ```

-Ctrl+s and Ctrl+x to save and exit the editor
+Ctrl+s and Ctrl+x to save and exit the editor.

 >
 > To add an additional node to the private network, disable ‘manager’ and ‘generate’ flags in the additional node configuration.
 Add the ‘addnode’ flag with ipaddress referring to the first node or the one with the ‘generate’ flag and an additional line for any other node in the network.